 A complex system of maritime laws and applicable cruise ticket contract terms place limitations on your ability to recover for your injuries or the death of a loved one.
 Not every accident could result in compensation.
 To find out if you have a legal claim, you need to speak to an experienced cruise ship accident attorney.
-Call the Law Offices of Aksana M. Coone toll free, at (800) 840-5020, to discuss your legal rights.
+Call the Law Offices of Aksana M. Coone, at (310) 556-9650, to discuss your legal rights.

 What To Do If You Are Injured On A Cruise Ship